concordion/concordion-website/_includes/coding.md

 {% endif %}

 ## Fixture classes
-Concordion fixtures use the {{ test_library }} library, with a {% if java %}specialised ConcordionRunner{% elsif csharp %}Concordion addin.
+Concordion fixtures use the {{ test_library }} library, with a {% if java %}specialised ConcordionRunner.
+Fixtures must be annotated with the `@RunWith(ConcordionRunner.class)` annotation{% elsif csharp %}Concordion addin.
 Fixtures must declare a class-level `ConcordionTest` attribute from the `Concordion.NET.Integration` namespace{% endif %}:

 {% if java %}
 ~~~java